bangle-io/bangle-editor/core/api.md

 ## Component

-The building block of BangleJS is a component.
+The building block of Bangle is a component.
 At it's heart, we have a vanilla Javascript module which exports the follow properties:

 - **?spec(opts: Object):** [Spec](#spec)\
   The specification which defines how the component will be rendered in the Editor.
 If the component has nothing to render it will not export this method.